The Gaslight Anthem

 On The Impossible Past by The Menzingers and/or The ’59 Sound by The Gaslight Anthem

 My mum will hate me for saying this but the song I always request at weddings is Living On A Prayer by Bon Jovi.
-If that’s not guilty enough then I quite enjoyed listening to Justin Timberlake’s Justified at work the other day.
+If that’s not guilty enough then I quite enjoy listening to Justin Timberlake’s Justified when it gets put on at work.

 Silliest Thing Done For Punk Rock?

 I don’t think it’s silly but most people thought I was crazy for going all the way to Florida for a musical festival… but not going to Disneyland.
 Hey, those people are the silly ones!
 It’s FEST!!
-I can’t think of much else besides spending a lot of my free time and money going to gigs.
+I can’t think of much else besides spending a lot of my free time and money going to gigs (most of the money actually goes on train fares).

 What To Buy You If I See You At A Gig?

-I’d probably say ‘I’m fine, thanks.’ but if you insist then a lemonade or water would be welcome.
+I’d probably say ‘I’m fine, thanks.’ but if you insist then a lemonade or tap water would be welcome.
+Maybe a cider if I didn’t drive to the station.

 Band You’ve Seen The Most?